danielchristiancazares/freespace2/docs/VULKAN_DESCRIPTOR_SETS.md

 ### 12.4 Global Descriptor Set Safety

+**Design**: Each frame-in-flight has its own global descriptor set, eliminating race conditions between frames.

-**Observation**: The global descriptor set is shared across both in-flight frames and updated in-place before deferred lighting.
+**Update Pattern**: The global descriptor set is updated in-place before deferred lighting or decal passes via `bindDeferredGlobalDescriptors()`.
+Updates occur at a safe point in the frame when:

-**Constraint**: Updates must occur only when the GPU is not reading from the descriptors.

-**Mitigation**: Pipeline barriers ensure G-buffer textures are transitioned to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` before the global descriptors are bound.
-The update happens at a safe point in the frame where no concurrent access is possible.
+1. The previous pass (geometry or main rendering) has completed
+2. G-buffer textures have been transitioned to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL`
+3. No concurrent GPU reads are possible on the current frame's descriptor set

+**Timing**: Since each frame has its own set, the only constraint is within a single frame's command buffer recording.

 ### 12.5 Bindless Array Safety